COST-FP1304-PROFOUND/ProfoundData/README.md

-# PROFOUND
+# ProfoundData

-# PROFOUND database
+ProfoundData is an R package for downloading and exploring data from the PROFOUND database.

-A package for downloading and exploring data from the PROFOUND database.
+## The PROFOUND database

 The database is openly available after request at [PIK](http://pmd.gfz-potsdam.de/panmetaworks/review/8993fe318f6828555d421a3a86c47f80a410ffaba6120fe0de97de1d02a3bdfc-pik/)

 ## Getting the ProfoundData R package